mercadopago/devsite-docs/guides/faqs/credentials.en.md

 - Document: refers to the type of document and the number without dots or bars.

 - Postal address: enter a contact e-mail of the site.

+## I want to update my credentials, how can I renew them?

+You can renew your credentials from the [Credentials section]([FAKER][CREDENTIALS][URL]).

+For exceptional security reasons, your credentials may need to be updated.
+But don't worry, you can renew them as many times as necessary.

+Keep in mind that you have to replace the credentials you already used with the new ones.